Kyle Ballarta is an entrepreneur, venture capitalist, innovation scientist, and artist.

 Prior to Falkon Ventures, Kyle was a member of the founding team at LifeProof, a California-based consumer electronics company that grew its force from three people to over 300 employees on three continents in three years.
 LifeProof’s meteoric growth led to its successful acquisition by Otterbox in 2013.

-He is also Co-Founder of Citadel Drone Defense, which is an institutionally funded company with partnerships with groups such as NASA, US Special Operations, and Department of Defense, and he is the Co-founder of RMT, which is a blockchain-based cooperative currency integrating with renewable energy assets with support from the Nobel Sustainability Trust.
+He is also Co-Founder of Citadel Drone Defense (acquired), which is an institutionally funded company with partnerships with groups such as NASA, US Special Operations, and Department of Defense, and he is the Co-founder of RMT, which is a blockchain-based cooperative currency integrating with renewable energy assets with support from the Nobel Sustainability Trust.

 He is member of the Founding Patron Council for the Humanity 2.0 Initiative, and a member of Board of Directors for the Laudato Si Challenge Foundation in collaboration with the Dicastery for Promoting Integral Human Development within the Vatican.
 Kyle served as a sustainable finance coordinator for Pope Francis' Economy of Francesco that produced economic proposals for the Holy See.
 He serves on board and advisory positions for organizations such as Singularity University, 1776, Urban-X, The Munday School of Business, and Board of Trustees for St. Edward's University, and Board of Trustees for The Institute for Advanced Catholic Studies at University of Southern California.

 Kyle holds an MBA in Digital Media Management from St. Edward’s University in Austin, Texas, and two executive certificates (Innovation & Ideation) from the Tuck School of Business at Dartmouth College.

 Mr. Ballarta is Professor of Innovation and Disruption Management at the Munday School of Business at St. Edward's University and has been a lecturer on the subjects of Innovation and Venture Creation at Babson College, University of East Anglia (United Kingdom), and Columbia Business School.